dianalin2/website/writeups/2021-01-31-justctf-2020-pinata/pinata.md

 - offset 5 should pop three values
 - offset 6 should pop two values
 - offset 7 should pop two values
-- offset 8 should pop 1 value
+- offset 8 should pop one value
-- offset 9 should pop 1 value
+- offset 9 should pop one value
-- offset 10 should pop 0 values
+- offset 10 should pop no values

 This gives the following code: